 - Causation – causation means you must be able to show that the injury you suffered was a direct result of the accident in which you were involved, and the accident was not your fault.
 Which leads us on to…

 - Liability – who is liable for the accident? i.e., who is responsible for the accident?
 The other party that you believe caused the accident and the injury you are claiming compensation for must admit liability or be shown to be liable.

 Therefore, personal injury claims causation liability basically means that someone else was responsible for the accident that directly led to the injury for which you want to make a personal injury compensation claim.

 The fact the accident can be proven to be someone else’s fault is absolutely essential when you are making a claim for personal injury compensation.
 The other two essentials are:

 - You received medical attention for your injuries following the accident.

 - The accident happened within the last three years (the exceptions to this rule are cases of industrial disease and accidents that happened when the victim was legally a child).

-The AAH has been working to win compensation for clients for the last 13 years.
-We work on a no win no fee* basis and our patron is the TV consumer champion Esther Rantzen.
+We have been working to win compensation for clients for over 16 years’.
+We work on a no-win, no-fee basis and our patron is the TV consumer champion Dame Esther Rantzen.